lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 Clicking this button dispatches an action type ALL.

-Consuming this action follows the “selected” arrow”.
+Consuming this action follows the “selected” arrow.

-Now both of our tests pass.
+Now, both of our tests pass.

 We can try it out in the browser as well.

-Another similar flow we may want to test is a student ticket for the first zone.
+Another similar flow
+ we may want to test
+ is a student ticket for the first zone.

 As we can see, it doesn’t work neither.

 It’s because there’s no event handler to select the student tariff.

-We are going to fix it in a very similar way - by dispatching and then handling an action.
+We are going to fix it in a very similar way - by dispatching and then reacting to an action.

 That action makes the node follow the “selected” arrow.

-Tests pass.
+Success!
+Tests are passing.

 And we can test it in the browser as well.

-It’s time to tackle the most challenging requirement.
+It’s time to handle the most challenging flow.

-As we can see in the requirements, depending on what did the customer select on the first two screens, there may be an extra screen before the thank you message.
+As we can see in the requirements, depending on what did the customer select on the first two screens, there may be an extra screen before we go to the thank you message.

 This kind of situation would normally be programmed with some sort of boolean value based logic, like an IF expression inspecting the data left by the previous screens.

-Modeling the business logic with boolean values may quickly turn into error prone hacking.
+But modeling the business logic with boolean values may quickly turn into error prone hacking with IFs.

 Fortunately, the automata-based programming paradigm gives us a lot cleaner, easy to understand solution.

-We’re simply going to draw different paths in the graph.
+We’re simply going to draw multiple paths in the graph.

-To draw paths dependent on decision made when in the “Zones” and “Tariffs” states, we need to make arrows they follow a bit more detailed.
+To draw paths dependent on decision made when in the “Zones” and “Tariffs” nodes, we need to make arrows they follow a bit more detailed.

-So, instead of the “Zones” node  following just one “selected” arrow, we want it to follow either the “first” arrow or the “all” arrow.
+So, instead of the “Zones” node  following just one “selected” arrow, we want it to follow either the “first” or the “all” arrow.

 This change needs to be reflected in the handler as well.

-When reacting to the FIRST action, it should follow the “first” arrow and when reacting to the “ALL” action, it should follow the “all” arrow.
+When reacting to the FIRST action, it should follow the “first” arrow.

+Similarly, when reacting to the “ALL” action, it should follow the “all” arrow.

 To make sure we didn’t break anything, we may want to run the tests.

 Everything looks fine, so let’s move to the “Tariffs” node.

-Here we also want a bit more information.
+Here we also want the arrows to give us a bit more information.

 That’s why we are going to follow either the student arrow or the regular arrow, and not just the “selected” arrow.

-Similarly as we’ve just done in the handler of the Zones node, here we also want to update the way how the node reacts to actions.
+In the same way as we’ve just done in the handler of the Zones node, here we also want to update the way the node reacts to actions.

 And again, to make sure everything works after this refactoring, let’s run the tests.

 Alright, they are still green. :)

-We’re ready to test the first flow with an extra step.
+We’re ready to test the first flow with the extra step.

 It’s about:
 - selecting all zones
 - going to the tariffs screen
 - Selecting the student tariff
-- going to the screen dedicated selecting means of transport
+- going to the screen dedicated for selecting means of transport
 - selecting all means of transport
 - seeing the thanks screen
 - closing the thanks screen
 - seeing the zones again

-The steps related to the means of transport screen will live in their own file.
+The steps related to means of transport will live in their own file.

 No surprises there.